-100 Acres of Hell, 3 From Hell, Alien, An American Werewolf in London, Beloved Beast, Countdown, Creature From the Black Lagoon, Echoes of Fear, Ghostbusters, Halloween, Joker, Little Shop of Horrors, Maleficent: Mistress of Evil, Memory: The Origins of Alien, movies, Portals, Psycho, The Addams Family, The Dead Center, The Exorcist, The Last Fiction, The Lighthouse, The Rocky Horror Picture Show, Trick, Wrinkles the Clown, Zombieland, Zombieland: Double Tap
+100 Acres of Hell, 3 From Hell, Alien, An American Werewolf in London, Beloved Beast, Countdown, Creature From the Black Lagoon, Echoes of Fear, Ghostbusters, Halloween, horror, Joker, Little Shop of Horrors, Maleficent: Mistress of Evil, Memory: The Origins of Alien, movies, Portals, Psycho, The Addams Family, The Dead Center, The Exorcist, The Last Fiction, The Lighthouse, The Rocky Horror Picture Show, Trick, Wrinkles the Clown, Zombieland, Zombieland: Double Tap

 October 1, 2019

 There are numerous horror movies available to watch on TV, computers or mobile devices, but for Halloween 2019, there are some horror flicks and supernatural thrillers that will be released in theaters in October.
 Horror and supernatural movies released before October 2019 that should still be in theaters during the Halloween season include “It: Chapter Two” (rated R); “Ready or Not” (rated R); “Scary Stories to Tell in the Dark” (rated PG-13); “47 Meters Down: Uncaged” (rated PG-13); “Freaks” (rated R); “The Nightingale” (rated R); “The Lake Vampire” (not rated); “Prey” (rated PG-13); “Beloved Beast” (not rated); “The Curse of Buckout Road” (not rated); “Tigers Are Not Afraid” (not rated); and “One Cut of the Dead” (not rated).
 Here are the movies that have an October 2019 release:

 Information in this article is about U.S. releases.